bceenaeiklmr/rookieAHKcfg/README.md

 - Don't like memorizing hotkeys?
 - Use a menu to explore features easily.

+## Legal
+This project is not affiliated with Microsoft or Visual Studio Code.
+It is an independent script created to enhance user experience.

 ## Credit:

 - Huge thanks to the AutoHotkey community for years of inspiration.